How to Control Moss and Algae Growth on London Roofs?

 Install Zinc or Copper Strips

-How to Clean Moss and Algae Off Your Roo
+How to Clean Moss and Algae Off Your Roof

 Safety Tips for Roof Cleaning

-• Always wear non-slip shoes and use a safety harness.
+• Always wear non-slip shoes and use proper safety equipment.

-• Never walk on a wet roof—it increases your risk of slipping.
+• Never walk on a wet roof, as it significantly increases the risk of slipping.

-• Don’t work alone.
-Make sure someone is nearby in case of emergency.
+• Avoid working alone and make sure someone is nearby in case of emergency.

-• Avoid cleaning in bad weather (wind, rain, or extreme heat).
+• Avoid roof cleaning during strong winds, rain, or extreme weather condition.

 Conclusion